jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-08.md

 If you use machine-learning to backpropagate all the transactions for bread, you will end up with a dollar price but still not know what that dollar price really represents since the data was never recorded.

+> If you use machine-learning to backpropagate all the transactions, you will end up with a dollar price without knowing what it really represents

-The best that they can do is apply stochastic calculus to create "algorithmic trading" and "dynamic stochastic general equilibrium" which have both caused crashes.
-Economists have no choice but to concede and say that price movements are mysterious, blaming "herd behavior", just as physicists say that gravitation is mysterious, pointing to wormholes that magically defy Physics.
+The best that they can do is apply stochastic calculus to create probabilistic "algorithmic trading" and "dynamic stochastic general equilibrium" which have both caused crashes.

+Economists have no choice but to concede and say that price movements are mysterious, blaming "herd behavior", just as physicists say that quantum effects are mysterious, pointing to the Heisenberg uncertainty principle.

+> Economists have no choice but to concede that price movements are mysterious just as Physicists say quantum effects are mysterious

 {{< img src="https://sorasystem.sirv.com/cards/receipt.jpeg" cap="Commercial receipts just give the money value and has no information where that money value came from.
 This is the same problem that leads to tax avoidance and evasion, which then leads to budget deficits, weak governments, and subsequent instability." >}}